MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Investigation
 ~~~~~~~~~~~~~

-Determine which memory regions are affected and then determine which components are responsible for the corruption.
+Determine which memory regions are affected and determine which components are responsible for the corruption.

 * List all memory available and their specifics